mrlesmithjr/ansible-rpi-k8s-cluster/README.md

 ## Cluster DNS and Service Discovery

 ### [CoreDNS](https://coredns.io)

+> NOTE: CoreDNS is now the default so this is only for historical references
+> and will likely be removed.

 You may wish to update the default `DNS` service to use `CoreDNS` to learn and/or whatever you want.
 The good news is that `CoreDNS` will eventually be the default